-The Directors (in consultation with Fidante Capital) may in their absolute discretion waive the minimum application amounts in respect of any particular application for Shares under the Placing Programme.
+The Directors (in consultation with the Joint Bookrunners) may in their absolute discretion waive the minimum application amounts in respect of any particular application for Shares under the Initial Issue and Placing Programme.

 Should the Initial Issue or a Subsequent Placing be aborted or fail to complete for any reason, monies received will be returned without interest at the risk of the applicant to the bank account from which the money was received forthwith following such abort or failure, as the case may be.
 Any abort or failure fees and expenses will be borne by the Company.
+Should the Initial Issue fail to complete, the Placing Programme will (unless the Company indicates otherwise through an RIS announcement) still be established from the date of the Prospectus to the Final Closing Date.